Healthdirect Free Australian health advice you can count on.

 The symptoms of measles usually appear about 10 days after exposure to an infected person.

-The most characteristic symptom of measles is a blotchy red rash, but this is not usually the first symptom.
+The most well-known symptom of measles is a blotchy red rash, but this is not usually the first symptom.

 Measles usually starts as a flu-like illness lasting for between 2 and 4 days with symptoms that include:

-Measles rash has red, slightly raised spots and may be blotchy but not itchy.
+Measles rash has red, slightly raised spots and may be blotchy but it’s not itchy.

 Measles is caused by a virus.

-Measles is very contagious, and people are usually contagious from around 5 days before the rash appears to around 4 days after it has appeared.
+Measles is very contagious.
+You are usually contagious from around the day before you feel unwell until 4 days after your rash appears.

-Up to 9 in every 10 people who are not immune to measles — including people who have never been sick with or vaccinated against measles — will catch it if they come into contact with an infected person.
+Up to 9 in every 10 people who are not immune to measles will get measles from an infected person.
+You will be immune against measles if you have:

 Measles and pregnancy

-Catching measles during pregnancy increases the risk of miscarriage or preterm labour.
+Catching measles during pregnancy increases your risk of miscarriage or preterm labour.

 When should I see my doctor?